PoliticalGraveyard.com

 Shaffer, John D. — of Terrebonne Parish, La.
 Democrat.
 Alternate delegate to Democratic National Convention from Louisiana, 1916.
 Burial location unknown.

 Shaffer, John L. — Republican.
-Candidate in primary for U.S. Representative from Michigan 13th District, 1934.
-Presumed deceased.
+Candidate for U.S. Representative from Michigan 13th District, 1934.
 Burial location unknown.

 Shaffer, John Wilson (1827-1870) — also known as J. Wilson Shaffer — of Utah.
 Born in Lewisburg, Union County, Pa., July 5, 1827.
 General in the Union Army during the Civil War; Governor of Utah Territory, 1870; died in office 1870.
 Methodist.
 Member, Freemasons.
 Died in Salt Lake City, Salt Lake County, Utah, October 31, 1870 (age 43 years, 118 days).
 Interment somewhere in Freeport, Ill.